 services.msc, and press Enter.
 Find both services mentioned in the title of this section and disable them.

 On many SSDs user-level write caching can have a detrimental effect on the drive.
 To figure this out, you’ll have to disable the option in Windows and see how the drive performs afterwards.
 If your drive performs worse, enable it again.

 To reach the configuration window, right-click “Computer” on the Start menu and click “Properties.”
 Click “Device manager,” expand “Disk Drives,” right-click your SSD, and click “Properties.”
 Select the “Policies” tab.
 In this tab you’ll see an option labeled “Enable write caching on the device.”

 Benchmark your SSD with and without the option and compare results.

 Windows is quick to implement things that are no longer necessary.
 An SSD operates on flash memory, making it possible to easily overwrite things on the disk.
 Therefore, the page file doesn’t need to be erased while the computer’s shutting down.
 This will make the Windows shutdown process much faster.
-LargeSystemCache, on the other hand, exists primarily in Server versions of Windows, and tells the computer whether to use a large cache for pages on the drive.
+LargeSystemCache, on the other hand, exists primarily in Server versions of Windows and tells the computer whether it should use a large cache for pages on the drive.

 Both these options are found in your registry editor under